Scholarships for Continuing Students

 Required Application Materials

 Students who submit the online application will be considered for both the Stamps Walk-On Scholarship and the Mullen Carswell Scholarship.
-All application materials must be submitted by 11:59 pm ET on October 15.
+Applications will open in early May.

 - Current Resume

-- Short Answer Questions – Select 2 of the 3 questions (up to 250 words each)
+- Short Answer Questions – Select 2 of the 3 questions (up to 1,500 characters each)

-- 2 Letters of Recommendation – At least one must be from a faculty member; recommenders will automatically be sent an email to submit their letters which are due by 11:59 pm ET on October 17.
+- 2 Letters of Recommendation – At least one must be from a faculty member; recommenders will automatically be sent an email to submit their letters which are due by October 3.

 - Current unofficial Wake Forest University Transcript.
 Transcripts can be either ordered through the Office of the University Registrar or accessed through Workday and saved as a PDF.
 Need help with converting a web page to a PDF?
 Follow these steps from Adobe.